yfz88/hack112demos/README.md

 ## Pygame Demo
 The `pygame_demo` folder contains the code and resources for the Pygame demo.
 This demo demonstrates several useful features in Pygame.

+## Pygame Demo
+The `flask_demo` folder contains the code and resources for the Flask demo.
+This demo demonstrates how to quickly create and host an HTML page in Flask.

 ## Font Demo
 TBD